webcomics/dosage/doc/web/content/comics/ComicFury_Atowncalledalandale.md

 </script>
 <table class="comicinfo">
 <tr>
-<th>Description</th><td>Welcome to the town of Alandale.
-Join the adventures of three friends as they try to live their lives as normal as possible, in the strangest town on earth where anything can happen.</td>
+<th>Description</th><td>Welcome to the town called Alandale.
+Home to the supernatural and the bizarre.
+Follow the misadventures of a group of young people as they navigate everyday life and deal with their own strange and unique problems.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://atowncalledalandale.webcomic.ws/">http://atowncalledalandale.webcomic.ws/</a></td>